-Human existence is based on these four fundamental realities, the cornerstones of existence according to modern existential theory.
+Human existence is based on these fundamental realities.
+They are the four cornerstones of existence according to modern existential analytical theory.

-Yalom (1980) has described quite similar fundamental existential realities that highlight the common existential emphasis on the tragic dimensions of human existence:
+Yalom (1980) has described quite similar fundamental existential realities.
+Yalom's categories highlight the common existential emphasis on the tragic dimensions of human existence: